nil1143/saas_landing_stripe/README.md

 ### Description

-The nilAI is a modern way designed website for your SaaS product or another advertisment.
+The nilAI is a modern way designed single-page website for your SaaS product or another advertisment.
 Beautiful reuseable components make it smooth to navigate.
 With fully working backend you are available to make a test payment in Stripe Payment Gateway- very well known payment gatway in the web industry.

+<br><br>

 ### Built With